Intro

 Add the Caddy configuration:

-or if you are using wildcard certificates as described in the 09-caddy-wildcard-certificates guide:
+}or if you are using wildcard certificates as described in the 09-caddy-wildcard-certificates guide:

-.
+}Restart Caddy and visit the URL mempool.domain.name.
 You should see your Mempool site initializing and loading.

 Conclusion